 Are you interested in earning a degree in health care or pursuing a Bachelor of Arts in Health Care Administration?
-The non-clinical track of Ottawa University’s Bachelor of Arts in Health Care Management will help business professionals understand health management systems and gain the organizational insight and managerial ability needed to pursue positions of leadership or management of health care organizations, so they can continue helping people live better, healthier lives.
+The non-clinical track of Ottawa University’s accelerated, online Bachelor of Arts in Health Care Management helps business professionals understand health management systems and gain the organizational insight and managerial ability needed to pursue positions of leadership or management of health care organizations, so they can continue helping people live better, healthier lives.
 Healthcare is a growing field, in every way.
 While there continues to be great demand for doctors, nurses and other medical practitioners, there is also a rising need for the office professionals and administrators that maintain health-care operations.
 You could fill these roles with OU’s health care management degree.

-Perspective on the BAHCM
+Perspective on the Health Care Management Degree

 “Medical and health services managers plan, direct, coordinate, and supervise the delivery of health care.
 These works are either specialists in charge of a specific clinical department or generalists who manage an entire facility or system.”

-If you’re ready to learn more about the Health Care Management undergraduate degree program, contact us today.
+If you’re ready to learn more about the Health Care Management undergraduate degree program, contact us today!

 Why You Should Consider a Degree in Health Care Management

 What You Should Know About the Nursing Shortage